 Rodriguez highlighted the benefit of our virtual world to reach populations that providers might not have reached before.
 That also means “exposure to different perspectives that other lifestyle coaches have come across.
 For example, they can ask others ‘how did you engage with that group on the healthy eating education or how did you re-engage someone who didn’t want to come back?’” said Rodriguez.

 The most effective organizations and teams understand what they know, but more importantly, can also identify knowledge gaps.
 The Learning Collaborative offers an open and inclusive environment that fosters learning.
 It will be particularly useful for the DPP’s lifestyle coaches who must go through some training, but don't need a formal education in healthcare to successfully do their job.

 Team Learning: Stronger Together

-Grace Townsend, the Diabetes Program Coordinator, spoke to virtual sessions expanding the learning potential of the Learning Collaborative.
+Grace Townsend, the Diabetes Program Coordinator, spoke about virtual sessions expanding the learning potential of the Learning Collaborative.
 "Virtual sessions have allowed various groups of people from different parts of the area to come together, and they will also allow us to really identify best practices.”

 It’s about meeting people where they are to offer support, Townsend added.
 Community center partners act as a focal point for residents.
 Due to their centrality, it’s a great opportunity to contact people who are high-risk for diabetes and educate them about available resources.